paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 Choose this method, when you want to get more accurate readings from the app and you are ready to apply a calibration, but you don't necessarily want to calibrate that often.

 Single-point calibration is a way of calibration where you make only one calibration based on which the app then applies a fixed positive or negative correction for the raw values that the sensor is sending.
-Single-point calibration applies correction only via intercept of the calibration curve (please read below "What does Calibration do?").
+Single-point calibration applies correction only via intercept of the calibration curve (please read below "Advanced Calibration Explanations").

 ### xDrip algorithm with multi-point calibration

 If you want the most accurate readings from the app and you are ready to pay more attention and to use more time on calibration.

 Multi-point calibration allows a way of calibration in which the user can enter different calibration values in different areas of the BG range which are then all taken into account when the app calculates the calibration curve.
 This means that the calibration curve can take into account the differences in the sensor raw value accuracy at low-end of BG range and in the high-end of BG range.
-The first calibration adjusts only the intercept of the calibration curve (please read below "What does Calibration do?") but the following calibrations after this adjust both the slope and the intercept.
+The first calibration adjusts only the intercept of the calibration curve (please read below "Advanced Calibration Explanations") but the following calibrations after this adjust both the slope and the intercept.
 If done correctly, this calibration method can provide very accurate readings in the app, but if done wrongly also the magnitude of error can be much larger.

 In *theory* the more calibrations are added the more accurate the calibration becomes.
 However, in practice even just two good calibrations (one on the low-end of BG range and the other on the high-end) can make the calibration very accurate.
-This means that e.g. regular twice-a-day calibrations are not needed and they actually increase the possibility that the user eventually applies a faulty calibration, which makes the whole calibration curve go bad.
+This means that e.g. regular twice-a-day calibrations are not needed and they actually increase the possibility that the user eventually applies a faulty calibration, which makes the whole calibration go bad.

 ___

 ## Advanced Calibration Explanations

 As described above, calibration is a way to reduce the inaccuracies that are coming from the sensor that you use.
+This section explains in more detail how Xdrip4iOS transforms the raw SG readings into calibrated BG readings that are then shown to the user in the main screen of the app.

 In practise the calibration is stored as a calibration curve in the app.
 This curve is used to apply a correction to the value provided by the sensor.
 This graph is not visible in the app, but can be described as a combination of slope and intercept - it makes it easier to understand these concepts, if you remember the lessons about 1st degree equations from the time you were in school :)

 ### Slope
 The **Slope** describes the steepness/angle of the calibration curve.
-Slope (in this context of calibration!) can be only positive and is typically something between 0,7-1,3.
+Slope (in the context of calibration) can be only positive and is typically something between 0,7-1,3.
 Slope is a multiplier that is applied to the raw value of the sensor throughout the BG range.
+If there is no calibration, slope gets a value of 1,0.

 ### Intercept
 The **Intercept** describes a fixed correction that is added (when positive) or deducted (when negative) from the raw value.
-Intercept can be also 0.
-Typical values for intercept are -2,0.... +2,0 (in mmol/l)
+Typical values for intercept are -2,0.... +2,0 (in mmol/l).
+If there is no calibration, intercept gets a value of 0.